geoscience-aman/sar-pipeline/docs/workflows/aws.md

 ### Australia

-Output CRS should be the UTM zone corresponding to scene/burst center, and is not specified.
+The output CRS will be the UTM zone corresponding to scene/burst centre.
+This is selected automatically and does not need to be specified.

 ```bash
 docker run --env-file env.secret -it sar-pipeline --scene S1A_IW_SLC__1SDV_20220130T191354_20220130T191421_041694_04F5F9_1AFD